mesosphere/dcos-docs-site/pages/1.11/installing/troubleshooting/index.md

 **Note:** Running this command in multi-master configurations can take up to 10-15 minutes to complete.
-If it doesn't complete after 10-15 minutes, you should carefully review the `journalctl -flu dcos-exhibitor` logs.
+If it does not complete after 10-15 minutes, you should carefully review the `journalctl -flu dcos-exhibitor` logs.

 * Verify whether you can ping the DNS Forwarder (`ready.spartan`).
 If not, review the DNS Dispatcher service logs: ﻿⁠⁠⁠⁠